bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

 > A large system is difficult to maintain, because more code needs to be analyzed, changed and tested.
 Also maintenance productivity per line of code is lower in a large system than in a small system.

 I have not a quick example of this, because most projects for this blog are relatively small, but I know from experience that the bigger the codebase the more complex it gets.
-I also am conscious what goes into the code base, sometimes whole components/subdirectories justify a seperate project (version control) and should be separated.
+This guideline recommends to not copy and paste code, refactor existing code, and use third-party libraries and frameworks to avoid unnecessary over-engineering.

 #### 9. Automate development pipeline and tests (Chapter 10)

 > Automated tests (that is, test that can be executed without manual intervention) enable near-instantaneous feedback on the effectiveness of modifications.
 Manual tests do not scale.

 Here I need to get a bit more into the TDD-habit yet.
 I have been adding tests being late in the development cycle, ideally you do this when writing the code or even drive your design by testing, because you get in the habit of thinking about how your code can be tested.
-I can confirm that the inmediate feedback and safety net of a regression suite, makes you less afraid to make changes which often is required on active projects.
+The immediate feedback and safety net of a regression suite, makes you less afraid to make changes which is an important requirement with ever-changing business rules.

 #### 10. Write clean code (Chapter 11)

 > Having irrelevant artifacts such as TODOs and dead code in your codebase makes it more difficult for new team members to become productive.
 Therefore, it makes maintenance less efficient.

 True, I still use comments to document not so obvious things, but you should wonder: if it requires comments, shouldn't it be refactored / redesigned?
-And yes, uncommented code leads to confusion (no worries, git still has copies of everything!) and comments tend to get outdated only adding up to the confusion of the ones that need to maintain the code.
+Uncommented code can be very confusing.
+No worries: git still has copies of everything!
+More importantly long comments don't tend to stay up2date with code changes changing from well-intended to lies.

-For example you could make this more explanatory:
+For example you could make this more explanatory by creating a method with a meaningful name:

+Old:

     ..
       for li in lines:
       ...
-        # ignore lines that start with a comment
+        # I need a 2 line comment here to explain
-        if li.startswith("#"):
-          continue

-... by creating a method:
+        # the line below because it is very complex
+        if some very complex conditions with && and || blabla: continue

+New:

-    def ignore_comment(li):
+    def new_method(arg):
-      if li.startswith("#"):
+      if blabla:
         return True
+      elif blabla:
+        return True
       return False

     ..
       for li in lines:
-        if ignore_comment(li):
+        if new_method(arg):
           continue

-This has the additional advantage of controlling the "ignore comments" logic in one place so you can easily add more conditions.
-It takes some more lines of code, but it is easier to maintain.
+Apart from taking away the need for commenting you got the complex logic in a method which is now easier to change or expand.
+Yes, it adds some lines of code, but I rather pay in length to have readable and maintainable code.

 ---

-And that's it: 10 simple guidelines, however just so much for reading, this is a book to go back to from time to time to make sure this becomes second nature.
+And that's it: 10 simple guidelines.
+However revise them from time to time, the real benefit comes from reminding yourself on a daily basis as you code.
+It becomes an attitude, way of crafting software.
+As with everything: through a practice this becomes second nature.

 See [my reading page]({{ site.baseurl }}/books) for more books on software quality.

 ### Resources

 * Check out the [book's page](https://www.sig.eu/en/building-maintainable-software)
 * You can certify in this!
 Check out [Quality Software Developer Foundation Certificate in Maintainability](https://www.sig.eu/en/services/trainingcertification/).
-* There is a [video training](https://player.oreilly.com/videos/9781491950791) available as well.
+* There is an accompanying [video training](https://player.oreilly.com/videos/9781491950791) available as well.
 * Article: [Why Measuring Code Quality Matters](https://www.sig.eu/en/about-sig/blogs/why-measuring-code-quality-matters/).
 * Software Improvement Group: [About SIG](https://www.sig.eu/en/about-sig).